-We love it for: supports the immune system, helps remove toxic cells from the body, anti-candida, -bacterial, -viral and -inflammatory, effective against digestive issues, blood pressure, blood sugar, kidney, liver, libido, anti-stress, anti-cholesterol, mineralisation, supports the liver and has shown to have positive effects with hepatitis B.
+We love it for: supports the immune system, helps remove toxic cells from the body, anti-candida, anti-bacterial, anti-viral and anti-inflammatory, effective against digestive issues, blood pressure, blood sugar, Kidney, Liver, libido, anti-stress, anti-cholesterol, mineralisation, supports the Liver and has shown to have positive effects with hepatitis B.

 Is a pretty unattractive mushroom to look at - it kind of looks like a potato - but it was very well-respected as a daily health-giving tonic for thousands of years (the Koreans say it was sent by God).
 Its price made it prohibitive for regular folks to consume in ancient times, but it's a lot cheaper these days, thankfully, so we can include it in our Mason's blend!

-We love it for: clearing damp in the body, strengthening spleen and stomach, kidney and liver, supportive of the immune system, may have positive blocking effects of brain plaques, menstrual issues, useful for edema, immune, strengthens heart, lowers blood sugar, anti-bacterial and helps with inflammation, specifically joint pain.
+We love it for: clearing damp in the body, strengthening Spleen and Stomach, Kidney and Liver, supportive of the immune system, may have positive blocking effects of brain plaques, menstrual issues, useful for oedema, immune, strengthens heart, lowers blood sugar, anti-bacterial and helps with inflammation, specifically joint pain.